Anthony Brown (cornerback): 2017

 Brown entered training camp as a possible candidate to win the role as a starting cornerback after Brandon Carr departed in free agency.
 He competed against Orlando Scandrick, Nolan Carroll, Chidobe Awuzie, and Jourdan Lewis.
 Head coach Jason Garrett named Brown the fourth cornerback on the depth chart to begin the regular season, behind Orlando Scandrick, Nolan Carroll, and Chidobe Awuzie.

-He appeared in the Dallas Cowboys’ season-opener against the New York Giants on Sunday Night Football and recorded one solo tackle, broke up a pass, and intercepted a pass by Giants’ quarterback Eli Manning in the fourth quarter of their 19–3 victory.
+He appeared in the Cowboys’ season-opener against the Giants on Sunday Night Football and recorded one solo tackle, broke up a pass, and intercepted a pass by Giants’ quarterback Eli Manning in the fourth quarter of their 19–3 victory.
 The following week, he collected a season-high seven solo tackles during a 42–17 loss at the Denver Broncos in Week 2.
 He earned his first start of the season in Week 2 after Nolan Carroll suffered a concussion and was subsequently released on October 11, 2017.
 Brown started the next ten games, but was eventually benched for Chidobe Awuzie in Week 13 and remained a backup for the last five games of the regular season.
 On December 31, 2017, Brown recorded six combined tackles, deflected a pass, and made his first career sack in the Cowboys’ 6–0 win at the Philadelphia Eagles in Week 17.
 Brown sacked Eagles’ backup quarterback Nate Sudfeld for a 14-yard loss in the third quarter.
 Brown finished the 2017 NFL season with 56 combined tackles (47 solo), 11 pass deflections, two interceptions, and a sack in 16 games and ten starts.